GeorgeTegos/SuperHeroes_Game/README.md

 npm run dev
 ```

-You can then access the page by browser visiting the url
+You can then access the page by browser, visiting the url
 http://localhost:5173/